What We Collect

 We utilize a risk-based approach when it to comes protecting your data.
 We are a proactive, not reactive company when securing your information.
-Security and privacy are looked at as a default setting and is embedded into the design of the processes.
-We implement appropriate technical and organizational measures to protect your information from loss, misuse and unauthorized access, disclosure, alteration, and destruction, regardless of how it is collected, recorded and used- whether on paper, computer, or recorded on other material.
+Security and privacy are looked at as default setting and is embedded into the design of the processes.
+We implement appropriate technical and organizational measures to protect your information from loss, misuse, and unauthorized access, disclosure, alteration, and destruction, regardless of how it is collected, recorded, and used- whether on paper, computer, or recorded on other material.
 We implement technical and organizational policies and procedures to ensure proper data security measures are in place.
-We implement privacy protection that offers end to end security in all our processes and procedures.
+We implement privacy protection that offers end-to-end security in all our processes and procedures.
 Our safeguards exceed the ethical expectations and statutory regulation worldwide.

 Onward Transfers and International Transfers

 VITAL4DATA provides international background screening services and may sub-contract other third-party agents and partners to perform background searches outside the United States on our behalf.
 Your data may be transferred internationally to a third-party agent or partner to complete the requested international background service.
 We transfer only the minimum required personal data that is needed for our third-party agents or partners to perform the requested background service.

 Accountability for Onward Transfers of EU and the UK and Swiss PII Pursuant to the Privacy Shield Frameworks